carlos-rian/pysqlx-engine/docs/index.md

 The PySQLXEngine is a minimalist **Async** SQL engine.
 Currently this lib only supports *asynchronous programming*, you need to code your code using `await` in all methods.

-All SQL that is executed using the SQLXEngine is atomic; that is, only one statement is performed at a time.
+All SQL that is executed using the PySQLXEngine is atomic; that is, only one statement is performed at a time.
 Only the first one will be completed if you send an Insert and a select.
 This is one of the ways to deal with SQL ingestion.
 One detail is that `COMMIT` and `ROLLBACK` are automatic!!!
 This is not changeable